 - Does your partner share your viral load information with you?
 Or not?

 PrEP and Undetectable Viral Load?The more uncertainty there is in answering these questions, the more I would suggest to the person that they consider PrEP.
 It is a sequence of very ambiguous conditionals:

-- If someone is in a monogamous relationship with an HIV-positive person;
+- If someone is in a monogamous relationship with an HIV positive person;

 - and if this person has been taking HIV drugs for at least six months